Safe & Sound Protocol

 Whether you are someone who is looking for an SSP provider, or you are someone who is already working with an SSP provider but are looking for additional resources, I'd love to help!

-If you are a SSP provider looking for consultation, advanced SSP training, to have your own SSP process expertly guided with provider related learning included at no additional charge, and other resources to enhance your SSP practice such as customizable SSP practice forms - or to have ALL of this at a considerable discount with my Deluxe SSP Provider Practice Bundle, please click here.
+If you are a SSP provider looking for indvidual consultation group consultation, advanced SSP training, to have your own SSP process expertly guided by Carol Ann Brayley with teaching included at no additional charge, and other resources to enhance your SSP practice such as customizable SSP practice forms - or to receive a considerable discount with a Deluxe SSP Provider Practice Bundle, I am happy to help.

 With Safe & Sound Protocol (SSP) who you choose to be your provider is extremely important and you have many options.